gumaerc-testorg/6.s096-january-iap-2013/content/pages/lectures-and-assignments/compilation-pipeline.md

 ./fibeverse 6 'what a trip that was!'
 8  was! that trip a what
 ```

-The first line it prints is the 6th fibonacci number.
+The first line it prints is the 6{{< sup "th" >}} fibonacci number.
 The second line is the string you provided, with the words reversed.

 ### Problem 1